Top Ten States for Dog Bite Insurance Claims

 The Insurance Information Institute estimates that insurance companies paid out more than $412 million in dog bite claims in 2009, so be sure to take measures to ensure your dog doesn’t end up a liability.

 And yes, you have to tell your homeowners insurance company you have a dog, otherwise the misrepresentation could void your coverage.
+Don’t worry about the cost up front, because it’s going to be significantly less that whatever you’ll end up paying should your provider find out you lied about not owning a dog, and then the dog unfortunately nips at a neighbor.

 Read more: Does homeowners insurance cover my dog?